Last Updated: December 16, 2021

 Housing renovation (called housing rehabilitation or housing rehab in government and professional circles, or sometimes ordinary folks just say remodeling) begins to become an issue when homes and neighborhoods are more than about 30 years old, unless incomes are quite ample.
+This page talks about how neighborhoods and communities can encourage upgrading their homes and not about how individual property owners can plan their own upgrade projects.

 The term is more likely to be used in a discussion of urban revitalization, where the homes may be 80 or 100 years old, but it is equally applicable in newer neighborhoods when both architectural style and amenities begin to be "dated," as the real estate industry likes to say now.